 Table of Contents

-Every store wants more (real) traffic thus fights for the same search traffic.
+Every store wants more (real) traffic and thus fights for the same search traffic.
 And I’m guessing that’s exactly why you’re here.

 To learn how to grow your traffic and business as a whole by ensuring you optimize your site properly.